jilljenn/jjv.ie/cv-en.md

 # Experience {-}

-From 2021
-:
-**Expert at the European Commission** in AI & Data for Education & Training.

 From 2019
 :
 **Research Scientist** at Inria, France.

+From 2022
+:
+**Lecturer** at École polytechnique, France.

+2021--2022
+:
+**Expert at the European Commission** in AI & Data for Education & Training.

 2019
 :